chnfanyu/GMNS-AMS/README.md

 **AMS**:  The objective of the [AMS](https://www.fhwa.dot.gov/publications/research/operations/13036/004.cfm) data hub is to define a prototype of operations and associated requirements that will allow for the effective integration of analysis modeling and simulation tools across various domains and scales.
 Easily exchange information and data at both the input and output levels.

-The [ASU Trans + AI Lab](https://github.com/asu-trans-ai-lab) devotes to developing a better AMS data hub framework and a set of integrated open-source transportation software.
+The [ASU Trans + AI Lab](https://github.com/asu-trans-ai-lab) devotes to developing a better AMS data hub framework and a set of integrated open-source transportation tools.
 The objective of the repository is to aggregate the developed software as a systematic modeling flow and demonstrate its successive steps, so call “7-steps modeling”.
 However, the modeling flow is not limited to seven steps.
 The prospective software under development are CGLite and Data2VDF for the traffic demand and supply calibration.
 The repository will keep updating constantly.

 The continuous flow of GMNS-AMS modeling: